adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/5/20

+* To insert a dict into sql table, best way for now seems to be putting in a string and then use ast literal eval after retreiving it.

 ## 11/5/20

 * Came across text matching using deep learning library called [deepmatcher](https://github.com/anhaidgroup/deepmatcher)